 Friday, September 12, 2025

 The Columbia River has really slowed down here in recent days, so of course I’m disappointed.
-Today, we released two chinook and killed one hatchery coho..So it’s definitely slower than it had been.
+Today, we released two Chinook and kept one hatchery coho, so it’s definitely slower than it had been.

 Saturday is the last day for Chinook salmon retention in this area of the river.
 Coho fishing has been a bit spottier in the estuary, but it’s still good and remains open for keeping hatchery-marked fish.

-I’ve heard the whole river had plenty of both coho and kings lately, which bodes well as the season progresses, but I just can’t let the another chance for ocean fishing go by, so I’m heading to the big pond on Saturday for that recently added one-day opener.
+I’ve heard the whole river has plenty of both coho and kings lately, which bodes well as the season progresses.
+But I just can’t let another chance for ocean fishing go by, so I’m heading to the big pond on Saturday for that recently added one-day opener.

 Fishing in the Buoy 10 area is simply excellent.